Dear sir or madam,

 - Please bring a mask in case you have to wait in the waiting room.

-- Please bring as few possessions with you as possible – there will be no charge for your treatment.
+- Please bring as few possessions with you as possible.
 You will be asked to place any possessions you bring in a plastic box in reception.

 - If there is a charge, then contactless card or over the phone payments are being encouraged.